Data Filtering with C++

 Custom filter with Contains

-Excel provides custom filters like filter rows which contain some specific string.
-This feature is available in Aspose.Cells and demonstrated below by filtering the names in the sample file.
+Excel provides custom filters, such as filtering rows that contain a specific string.
+This feature is available in Aspose.Cells and is demonstrated below by filtering the names in the sample file.
 Sample files are given below.

 #include <iostream>